Exabyte-io/documentation/docs/cli/jobs.md

 The qsub command displays the information about your job organized by its ID.
 You can also view detailed information about each job by passing -f flag: `qstat -f $JOB_ID`.

+## Job termination

+In order to get notified about capacity-based termination of a task in saving queue via email, `#PBS -m abe` and `#PBS -M < email_address >` directives must be set inside the job script file.
+In addition, our scheduling system automatically restarts terminated jobs and re-submits them into the regular queue.
+If you do not want your job to be restarted this way, set `#PBS -r n` directive in the job script.
+A temporary directory for job's intermediate results are created in user's home directory.